 A common question I am asked is, I have been diagnosed with fibromyalgia.
 What do I do now?
 How do I start managing my symptoms?
-It can be confusing on where to start after receiving a fibromyalgia diagnosis, so here’s a series answering the question, You have fibromyalgia; now what?
+It can be confusing where to start after receiving a fibromyalgia diagnosis, so here’s a series answering the question: You have fibromyalgia; now what?

 Receiving a diagnosis can be overwhelming and frustrating.
 Not only are you learning about the illness, but you also have to learn to heal from it and adjust your life to your new limits.
 It’s hard.
 Here are a few articles about managing fibromyalgia symptoms compiled into one place.

-There is no cure for fibromyalgia and not a way to manage symptoms with one treatment plan.
+There is no cure for fibromyalgia and no way to manage symptoms with one treatment plan.
 Instead, a multidimensional approach is used to manage symptoms.
 Treatments include medications, natural remedies, physical therapy, and alternative treatments.

-When I use the phrase “The Fibro Diet” I am referring to the foods you should be eating for your meals and snacks in order to have a positive impact on your living with fibromyalgia.
-There are certain foods that will improve fibromyalgia symptoms and there are foods that will worsen the symptoms.
+When I use the phrase “The Fibro Diet,” I am referring to the foods you should eat for your meals and snacks to positively impact your life with fibromyalgia.
+Certain foods will improve fibromyalgia symptoms, and certain foods will worsen the symptoms.

 Are There Others Like Me?